mikependon/RepoDB/Docs/_build/html/_sources/pages/field.rst.txt

 Creating a new Instance
 -----------------------

-Constructor only accepts a single string parameter.
+The constructor only accepts a single string parameter.

 .. highlight:: c#